Feeling spent? Try envisioning the future.

 - Get inspired by a book: Fortunately, books can be delivered to your device or doorstep.
 Try one of these popular books on career changes.

 There’s never been a better time for learning from home.
-Organizations are putting unprecedented amounts of educational resources online during the Coronavirus epidemic.
-And, many of these resources are free or low cost.
+Organizations are putting unprecedented amounts of educational resources online.
+And, many of these resources are free or low-cost.
 You can immerse yourself in everything from professional certifications to soft skills (e.g., communicating effectively, managing a team) that employers are looking for.

 - Get a certification: The most traditional (and expensive) way to learn new skills is a professional certification—for HR there’s SHRM and HCMI and finance has lots of options.
 Alternatively, you could consider certifications in software, project management, or other complementary disciplines.

 - Take a digital course: There are hundreds of options for online classes.
 Start with LinkedIn Learning, Coursera, Masterclass, or your favorite college or university.

 - Attend a webinar or virtual event: Try Score.com, Hubspot Webinars, or your favorite professional association.
 (Check out these handy lists of HR and finance associations).

 - Knowledge swap with a colleague: Learn valuable skills—by collaborating with a colleague or mentor.
 This can be especially interesting if you work with a colleague in a different business function—for example, an HR professional working with their marketing counterpart.